bra1nDump/ai-task-vscode/README.md

 - [Bets setting this project aside from competition](documents/bets.md)
 - [Extension control flow overview](documents/development/architecture.md)
 - In the case this becomes a company **your shares will be determined using LLM value scoring of your commit history, on the same terms as anyone elses who contributed**.
 The algorithm is not set in stone **this is a pinky promise** (known to be more reliable than any other contract) to implement it at some point.
-[Equity splitting](documents/equity.md).
+[Equity splitting](documents/equity.md)
+  - Reach out if you are interested in contributing and want to get a more concrete idea of how this will work.
+There will likely be a pool dedicated for all contributors, something around 20% of the total equity.

 > :warning: **License restricting commercial distribution**: This project currently uses Business Source License 1.1.
 I currently don't know where I want to take this project, so I'm using this license for the time being to protect it from people/companies freely taking code from it and making money off of it.
 If you want to use this project for commercial purposes, please contact me by email in my github profile or though discord.
 I can give you a commercial license for free, or licence a piece of code you are interested in specifically.
 I'm open to other suggestions as well.